GV-9wj/SuryaSashank-/README.md

 #### Some of my projects are listed below

-1. During my time at the Solarillion Foundation as a Research Assistant I developed a two stage machine learning model after data wrangling that predicts the time, in minutes, by which a flight will arrive late or not.
+1. **Flight Delay Prediction:** During my time at the Solarillion Foundation as a Research Assistant I developed a two stage machine learning model after data wrangling that predicts the time, in minutes, by which a flight will arrive late or not.
 You can find the project [here](https://github.com/GV-9wj/Flight_Delay_Prediction)

+2. **My first Web Application using Shiny:** Within this project I try to implement some of the basic concepts of R programming and data visualization with R. I also wanted to explore the Shiny package in R, which led me to make an interactive visualization of the movement of the Collatz Conjecture.